MattNolanLab/gridcells/doc/src/modules/arena.rst

   4. :cpp:class:`~grids::CircularArena` to define circular arenas,
      parameterized by their radius.
 Any data outside the radius are invalid.

+As well, an arena returns a discretisation, an object of class ``Discretisation2D`` that defines the discretised positions in it.

 C++/SWIG API reference
 ----------------------